 You Have a Limited Time to Act After a Truck Crash

 Per Florida Statute § 95.11, you have only two years to file a personal injury lawsuit.
-If two years from the date of your collision pass, and you haven’t filed a lawsuit, you could lose the right to seek damages.
+If you overstep the statute of limitations, you could lose the right to seek damages.

 You don’t have to worry about deadlines with Meldon Law managing your case.
 We take care of all time-sensitive aspects and preserve your right to damages.
 Yet, we must learn about your situation before we can start advocating for you.
 For that reason, we encourage you to contact us as soon as possible.